Storing Project Settings in Version Control

 TeamCity stores project settings:

 in the Kotlin-based DSL format (see a dedicated page)

 If you want to commit the current configuration to the VCS (for example, earlier you committed misconfigured settings to the repository and TeamCity was unable to load it displaying errors and warnings), you can use the Commit current project settings option on the Versioned Settings | Configuration page.

-When TeamCity commits settings into a VCS, it uses a standard commit message noting the TeamCity user as the committer and the project whose settings changed.
-It is possible to add a fixed custom prefix to each settings change committed by TeamCity via the
+When TeamCity commits settings into a VCS, it uses the standard commit message noting the TeamCity user as the committer and the project whose settings have changed.
+It is possible to add a fixed custom prefix to each settings' change committed by TeamCity via the

 teamcity.versionedSettings.commitMessagePrefix internal property, for example,